manulorente/linux-foundation-lfs101/README.md

 ![File](images/file-exists.png)

 At times, you may not need to compare or use an entire string.
-To extract the first n characters of a string, we can specify: ${string:0:n}.
+To extract the first n characters of a string, we can specify: `${string:0:n}`.
 Here, 0 is the offset in the string (i.e., which character to begin from) where the extraction needs to start, and n is the number of characters to be extracted.

-To extract all characters in a string after a dot (.), use the following expression: ${string#*.}.
+To extract all characters in a string after a dot `.`, use the following expression: `${string#*.}`.

 ![Substring](images/substring.png)